Frequently

 Do you practice fire drills?

-Yes, each month we practice fire drills, we practice tornado drills twice per year, lockdown and evacuation drills annually.
+practice tornado drills twice per year, lockdown and evacuation drills annually.

 What are classroom ratios?

-The Colorado ratio for infants and toddlers is 1 adult to 5 children.
-However at H&H we staff for 1:4 at a minimum for both infants and toddlers, which is the Montessori recommendation.
-We strive for a 1:3 ratio for infants during the busiest times of the day.
+H&H we staff for 1:4 at a minimum for both infants and toddlers, which is the Montessori recommendation.
+We strive for a 1:3 ratio for infants during the busiest

 What do you usually do for birthdays?

-What can I do at home to support my child's learning?
+What can I do at home to support my child's

 Talk, read and play with your child each day.
 Let your child know what is next on the schedule and let him or her participate whenever possible.
 Enjoy these precious years as they pass rapidly!
 Give yourself the chance to spend quality time with your young one and support his interests and development.